my-yangj/logik/README.md

 # logik
-logik maintains a group of scripts to build HDL design with meson.
-The compiled model is for simulation on simulator or on fpga. logik includes h/w verification components,
+logik maintains a group of tools to build hw design with meson.
+The generated design model can run on simulator or on fpga. logik includes some verification components,
-- systemc based simulation core libraries,
+- systemc simulation core libraries, e.g. uvm-systemc
-- BFM (drivers and monitors) to connect with hw,
+- bfm (drivers/monitors, tlm-bridges/transactors) to interconnect with design
-- high level simulation models,
+- high level simulation models, virtual analyzers
-- scripts for documentation, design automation, flow control and etc
+- scripts for design, documention, devop, and etc

 systemc core libraries including,
-- systemc 2.3.3
+- systemc 2.3.2
 - systemc-uvm
 - crave
 - fc4sc

 Meson
-Meson is selected as hw build tool.
+Meson is our hw build tool,
-- Meson is in python and easier to learn than cmake
+- in python and easier to learn/use than cmake
-- Meson is modular with lots of build modules available and it supprot subprojects
+- modular with lots of modules, supprot subprojects
-- Meson buit with unit test
+- built in unit test support
+- built in package support

-To accomodate it, the project's dir has been made as below, Dir hw is the chips' dir and under hw, there is main build file meson.build. hw can has several chip dirs with each named after chip's name.
-Subprojects directory contains IPs.
-All IPs are under subprojects directory, each can be self contained and can checkout separately.
+To use meson, the project's dir has been arranged as below, dir /hw is for chip level and there is main build file meson.build.
+/hw can has several dirs for different chip configuration (named after chip's name). /subprojects directory contains IPs, each /hw/ip could be self contained and could checkout separately.

+/from meson manual/
-- Meson allows you to take any other Meson project and make it a part of your build
+- meson allows you to take any other meson project and make it a part of your build
-- Meson has predefined location for subprojects.
+- meson has predefined location for subprojects.
   1. All subprojects must be inside subprojects directory.
   2. The subprojects directory must be at the top level of your project.
   3. Subproject declaration must be in your top level meson.build.